Svintooo/LEShortcutCreator/README.md

 This script creates shortcut files that can use Locale Emulator without these extra config files.
 They instead uses Locale Emulator's global config file inside Locale Emulator's install directory.

-The script can also be used as a launcher for Locale Emulator.
-Applications can be launched directly from the Graphical User Interface.